How to Practice Shadowing Chinese in Steps [Plus Tips and Resources]

-Allow me to enlighten you about the mysterious method of shadowing, how to use it and why shadowing Chinese is a surefire way to improve your language skills.
+Allow me to enlighten you on how to use this method and why shadowing Chinese is a surefire way to improve your language skills.

 Contents